 - How did I manage my own money?
 Did I rack up debt, live paycheck-to-paycheck, or save money?

 - Do I make more than my parents?
 How does that make me feel?

 - Does the term “wealthy” seem attainable to me?

 Now compare your answers to the following table.

-If you used more words in or related to the left-hand column, you lean towards a healthy mindset.
-And if you find the right-hand column more relatable, an unhealthy mindset.
+If you used more words in or related to the left-hand column, you lean towards a positive money mindset.
+And if you find the right-hand column more relatable, an unhealthy money mindset.

 2. Express gratitude

-After identifying where your mindset stands, it’s time to show some gratitude.
+After identifying where your money mindset stands, it’s time to show some gratitude.